Here is what Baker’s budget cut

 On early education, administration officials note that the $758.5 million Baker is allocating is 43 percent more than was being spent when he took office.
 Left out is the fact that it represents a significant decrease from the $834.1 million 2021 budget.
 The biggest differences: there is no rate increase being proposed for early educators next year and there is no money to pay parent fees, as was done to help low-income parents this year.

-Amy O’Leary, director of Early Education for All, an early education advocacy campaign, said the governor seems to think it makes sense that some relief put in place this year will no longer be needed next year, and federal money may alleviate the state cut.
+Amy O’Leary, director of Early Education for All, an early education advocacy campaign, said that governor seems to believe it makes sense that some relief put in place this year will no longer be needed next year, and federal money may alleviate the state cut.
 Baker officials say early education will get $130 million in federal COVID-19 funding, along with state money left unused this year.
 But O’Leary thinks the funding drop is problematic, since childcare is already underfunded, and some expenses like personal protective equipment may not disappear.
 O’Leary said this is not a time for “business as usual,” but to think about “how we use this opportunity to transform the way we think about funding in the future.”

 The Massachusetts Taxpayers Foundation identified more than $200 million in new spending and initiatives in the fiscal 2021 budget that Baker cut for fiscal 2022.
 Some programs were needed for COVID recovery this year, like school grants and economic recovery planning, which may no longer be necessary.
 Others include an affordable housing trust fund, a community college “SUCCESS fund,” and “community empowerment grants.”